 - the assessment of contributions between those jointly liable for an infringement; and

 - allowing final infringement decisions of EU Member States' competition authorities or courts to be presented as prima facie evidence of an infringement.

 The substantive provisions apply only to claims in respect of loss suffered as a result of an infringement that commenced on or after 9 March 2017; the procedural provisions apply to all proceedings brought on or after 9 March 2017, regardless of when the infringing conduct occurred.
 As the provisions of the Damages Directive were implemented into UK law, they will continue to apply post-Brexit unless subsequently amended or repealed.27

 iv Indirect purchasers

-Jurisprudence of the English courts has confirmed that damages for breach of competition law are available not just to direct purchasers of cartelised goods or services, but also to indirect purchasers (i.e., those further down the distribution chain).
-The implementation of the Damages Directive has confirmed that such indirect purchasers may bring a claim provided they can prove that the defendant infringed competition law resulting in an overcharge to its direct purchasers, and that the claimant purchased cartelised goods or services.
+Damages for breach of competition law are available not just to direct purchasers of cartelised goods or services but also to indirect purchasers (i.e., those further down the distribution chain).
+Indirect purchasers may bring a claim provided they can prove that the defendant infringed competition law resulting in an overcharge to its direct purchasers and that the claimant purchased cartelised goods or services.

 v Collective actions

 In October 2015, the Competition Act and the Enterprise Act were amended by virtue of the Consumer Rights Act with a view to facilitating actions for damages under a more liberal collective actions regime.
 Any person authorised by the CAT may act as the representative of the claimants.
 The regime applies to both follow-on and stand-alone cases, and is available to both consumer and business complainants.
 The CAT may allow opt-out and opt-in collective proceedings.
 The opt-out aspect of a claim applies only to UK-domiciled claimants, but non-UK claimants are able to opt in to a claim if desired.